 What are the basic pieces of information you want to convey in your product description?
 If you’re selling clothes, you may want to include any pertinent information on materials, manufacturing process, place of origin, etc. Does a garment fit small?
 Does it use natural dyes?
 Product descriptions should cover any basic information that can’t be answered by photos.

 What are your customers’ most frequently asked questions?

-There are a lot of different ways to format product descriptions—not every method works for everyone.
+There are a lot of different ways to format product descriptions.
 Whichever format you choose, it’s important to find a way to include both product benefits and details in your description.

 One of the most popular formats goes as follows:

-First, you write a few sentences.
-This lets the customer know the benefits of your product.
-If you use a product description like this, you can have a bit of fun incorporating some branding and different scenarios to help the customer imagine using your product.
+First, write a short paragraph.
+This conveys the product’s benefits to the customer.
+If you use a product description like this, you can have a bit of fun incorporating your voice, branding, and a scenario to help the customer imagine using your product.
 This section shows the customer why your product is the best for them.

 - Then there are some bulleted points.

 - Material, size, or answers to FAQs are details you’ll want to include.